This functionality is available in a Stedi module. Contact us for details.

 - The field

-is overwritten because there is a mapping expressions fortax-rate
+tax_rateis overwritten because there is a mapping expressions fortax-ratethat produces a result. - The field

 Target example

 The target example is a JSON object that provides default values in case a mapping expression doesn’t return a result.
-For example, the following target example sets the default currency toUSD
+For example, the following target example sets the default currency toUSD.

 Schemas